BlakeERichey/RLToolkit/README.md

 Each method has its own parameters and lets you fine tune them in the `method.train` function call.

 # Test your AI
-We want the make testing of your AI easy, so we provided a for doing so.
+We want the make testing of your AI easy, so we provided a utility for doing so.
 With an AI, or Keras neural network, and a gym environment, simply call the `test_network` function like so:
 ```python